hafdont/alx-low_level_programming/0x1A-hash_tables/README.md

 Create a hash table.

+**Description**: Implement a function that creates an empty hash table.

+**Solution Overview**: Allocate memory for the hash table struct and initialize its components.

 ### 2. hash_djb2

 Implement the djb2 hash function.

+**Description**: Implement the djb2 hash function for generating hash values from input keys.

+**Solution Overview**: Implement the djb2 algorithm to produce hash values.

 ### 3. key_index

 Get the index of a key.

+**Description**: Implement a function to calculate the index of a key in the hash table array.

+**Solution Overview**: Use the djb2 hash function to calculate the hash value and map it to a valid index.

 ### 4. hash_table_set

 Add an element to the hash table.

+**Description**: Implement a function to add a key-value pair to the hash table.

+**Solution Overview**: Calculate the index using the key, create a new node, and handle collisions using chaining.

 ### 5. hash_table_get

 Retrieve a value associated with a key.

+**Description**: Implement a function to find and return the value associated with a given key.

+**Solution Overview**: Use the djb2 hash function and handle collisions while traversing the linked list at the calculated index.

 ### 6. hash_table_print

 Print the contents of a hash table.

+**Description**: Implement a function to print the key-value pairs in the hash table.

+**Solution Overview**: Iterate through the array and linked lists, printing each key-value pair.

 ### 7. hash_table_delete

 Delete a hash table.

+**Description**: Implement a function to free the memory used by the hash table and its elements.

+**Solution Overview**: Traverse the array and linked lists, freeing nodes and then free the array and hash table struct.